Guide to Mammography Systems – How to Pick a System

 Same goes for printers –they can be any brand.
 The most important is that they need to print in excellent quality, to not lose precision of the images.
 Not all printers can do proper mammogram printing in adequate resolution, so make sure you get the right one.

-Other accessories are stereotactic, for biopsies, and the tomosynthesis options as described earlier.
+Other mammography accessories are stereotactic, for biopsies, and the tomosynthesis options as described earlier.

 Maintenance and Installation – Do’s and Don’ts

-If you want to install and take care of your mammography system yourself, once you have made a purchase, there are some very general tips we would like to share.
+If you want to install and take care of your mammography system yourself, there are some very general tips we would like to share.

 It is a good idea to: